-02/21/2006 Second Read and Referred S Economic Development, Tourism & Local Government Committee (S279)

-03/01/2006 Hearing Conducted S Economic Development, Tourism & Local Government Committee

-03/08/2006 Voted Do Pass S Economic Development, Tourism & Local Government Committee - Consent

-03/09/2006 Reported from S Economic Development, Tourism & Local Government Committee to Floor - Consent (S445)
+02/20/2006 S First Read (S267) 02/21/2006 Second Read and Referred S Economic Development, Tourism & Local Government Committee (S279) 03/01/2006 Hearing Conducted S Economic Development, Tourism & Local Government Committee 03/08/2006 Voted Do Pass S Economic Development, Tourism & Local Government Committee - Consent 03/09/2006 Reported from S Economic Development, Tourism & Local Government Committee to Floor - Consent (S445) 03/27/2006 S Consent Calendar (3/9)

-SB 1081 - This act authorizes the Department of Natural Resources to require a bond as a condition of issuing permits for facilities that utilize innovative technologies for wastewater treatment.
+SCS/SB 1081 - The act authorizes the Department of Natural Resources to require a bond as a condition of issuing permits for facilities that utilize innovative technologies for wastewater treatment.
+The requirement is not mandatory under the act, rather it has been left to the department to make that decision.

-- 02/20/2006 S First Read (S267) 02/21/2006 Second Read and Referred S Agriculture, Conservation, Parks & Natural Resources Committee (S279) 03/09/2006 Hearing Conducted S Agriculture, Conservation, Parks & Natural Resources Committee
+02/20/2006 S First Read (S267) 02/21/2006 Second Read and Referred S Agriculture, Conservation, Parks & Natural Resources Committee (S279) 03/09/2006 Hearing Conducted S Agriculture, Conservation, Parks & Natural Resources Committee 03/15/2006 SCS Voted Do Pass S Agriculture, Conservation, Parks & Natural Resources Committee (5171S.02C) 03/16/2006 Reported from S Agriculture, Conservation, Parks & Natural Resources Committee to Floor w/SCS (S506) 03/27/2006 S Formal Calendar S Bills for Perfection w/SCS evidence of usual and customary fees may include charges customarily billed by the provider for the same services rendered to others and comparable volume-based discount contracts of the health care provider.

-SB 1082 - Under the act the determination of customary fees charged for treatment for the purposes of workers' compensation shall be based on comparable volume based discount contracts of the health care provider delivering the treatment and care.
+SCS/SB 1082 - Under the act, the determination of customary fees charged for treatment for the purposes of workers' compensation shall be based on comparable volume based discount contracts of the health care provider delivering the treatment and care.

-All medical fee disputes shall be filed with the division of workers' compensation or the labor and industrial relations commission, or the board of rehabilitation in rehabilitation cases, within two years from the date of the rendering of the most recent medical service for which payment or reimbursement is sought.
+All medical fee disputes shall be filed with the division of workers' compensation or the labor and industrial relations commission in rehabilitation cases, within two years from the date of the rendering of the most recent medical service for which payment or reimbursement is sought.
+In a medical fee dispute hearing,